Travel.State.Gov >

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-Changing Currency and Credit Card Use: Credit cards are only accepted in limited locations in Georgetown.
-Stolen PIN data is common when credit cards or ATM cards are used.
-U.S. citizens should only exchange currency with banks, hotels, or licensed money exchange houses (“cambios”).
+Changing Currency and Credit Card Use: Credit cards are accepted in limited locations.
+Counterfeit U.S. currency is prevalent in Guyana.
+U.S. citizens should only exchange currency with banks, hotels or licensed money exchange houses.

-Wildlife: Many plants and animals in Guyana are globally threatened or are endangered species protected by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
-An export permit is required by the Guyana Ministry of Agriculture in order to take an exotic animal or plant out of Guyana, and an import permit is required by the U.S. Fish and Wildlife Service in order to bring an exotic animal or plant into the United States.
+Wildlife: An export permit is required by the Ministry of Agriculture to take an exotic animal or plant out of Guyana, and an import permit is required by the U.S. Fish and Wildlife Service to bring an exotic animal or plant into the United States.

 Women Travelers: See our travel tips for Women Travelers.

-Medical care in Guyana is sparse, low in quality, and inconsistent.
+The quality of medical care in Guyana remains low and inconsistent.
 Emergency care and hospitalization for major medical illnesses or surgery are limited due to lack of trained specialists and poor sanitation.

-If traveling with medication, check with the Government of Guyana to ensure the medication is legal in Guyana.
-Always, carry your medication in original packaging and/or with your doctor’s prescription.
+Prescriptions: If traveling with prescription medication, check with the government of Guyana to ensure the medication is legal in Guyana.
+Always carry your prescription medication in original packaging with your doctor’s prescription.

 Further health information:

-For more information about traveling in Guyana, visit the Traffic Division of Guyana's National Police Force website.
+For more information about traveling in Guyana, visit the Guyana Tourism Authority website.

-Travel in the Interior: The interior of Guyana is underpoliced, emergency services are generally not available, and there is no cellular phone reception in many places.
-Travelers visiting the interior should consider bringing their own safety gear, such as life jackets, first aid kits, and communications equipment, e.g., satellite phone.
+Travel in the Interior: The interior of Guyana is under-policed, emergency services are generally not available, and there is no cellular phone reception in many places.
+Dirt roads in the interior may be impassable during the rainy season.
+Travelers visiting the interior should consider bringing their own safety gear, such as life jackets, first aid kits, and communications equipment (e.g., a satellite phone).

 Traffic Laws: The use of seatbelts is required by law.
 There are no laws concerning the use of child car seats.
 Anyone on a motorcycle must wear a protective helmet.
 Talking on the cellular telephone while driving without using a hands-free set is illegal.